-- Global status icon, located on the root node - Group status icon, associated with the resource group node - · Resource status icon, associated with each individual resource
+- · Global status icon, located on the root node - Group status icon, associated with the monitored resource group node - Resource status icon, associated with each monitored resource

 When an event is received in the iCare Console database, the status icons change color to reflect event severity, as explained in Table 2-12.
-You can then query the database to view the event and analyze the problem, as explained in Building and Viewing System Event Logs (SEL), on page 3-2.
+You can then query the database to view the event and analyze the problem, as explained in Building and Checking System Event Logs (SEL), on page 4-2.